Even the most dedicated plant enthusiasts sometimes forget that their houseplants are living, breathing creatures and could use a little extra TLC.

 Unlike the ones in your garden, indoor plants lack the benefit of rain, which serves to naturally bathe the plant and keep it clean.
 More on Cleaning Houseplants.

-As a result, you’ll need to clean your plants at the beginning and end of their growing season for plants with numerous tiny leaves (such as pothos or spider plants) but may need to wipe some large-leafed plants (ex. peperomia and heartland philodendron) monthly.
+As a result, you’ll need to clean your plants at the beginning and end of their growing season for plants with numerous tiny leaves (such as pothos or spider plants) but may need to wipe some large-leafed plants (ex. varieties of peperomia and heartland philodendron) monthly.

 A lot of guides suggest sticking the plant in your shower, but this is a bad idea for plants that are easily waterlogged, as excess water may cause stem or root rot.